SafdarJamal/react-startup/README.md

 # React Startup

-React startup is a collection of react components to quickly build landing pages.
+React Startup is a collection of React components to quickly build landing pages.

 ## Development